I mean, the state-controlled media can no longer carry the water on something that's so obviously a failure.

 But we didn't know Harry Reid said all this.

-He and Harry's, I thought it was a private conversation off the record.
+I thought it was a private conversation off the record.

 Well, it doesn't matter.

-He still said it, and these guys knew it.
+He still said it.

-Uh and and Bill Clinton, they sat on this during the campaign.
+And Bill Clinton, they sat on this during the campaign.

 Can you imagine if they had reported this at the time?

-Now they saved it obviously for their book, which means what?
+Now, they saved it, obviously, for their book, which means what?

 They were seeking financial reward.